Welcome to the Podcast Production School Student Income Report Series!

 Let us know how you’re progressing with last month’s goals.

-Building up the Podcast side of my Content Creation Business is one of my top 3 goals.
+Building up the Podcast side of my Content Creation Business is one of my top three goals.
 Although I didn’t earn any more podcast-specific clients in June, I did “polish up” my podcast offerings.
 So I’ll take that as a WIN.

 I’ve been creating PDFs for my client to send out to the people he interviews.
 For example, in Canva, I designed a branded PDF that gives interviewees creative IDEAS for “The Best Practices for Podcast Distribution.”
 This handout allows them to get the most mileage out of their interview and hopefully gets our podcast in front of more people.